larpal/DSND_capstone/README.md

 This project was done within the framework of the [Data Science Nanodegree](https://www.udacity.com/course/data-scientist-nanodegree--nd025) program offered by Udacity.
 This readme serves both as a project description and as information on how to use the code.

 In this project, I created a dashboard displaying relevant information about the Covid-19 pandemic in Germany.
+The app is deployed on Heroku and an be accessed [here](https://pacific-savannah-97681.herokuapp.com).
 My personal goal was to create a dashboard that my family members can use in order to get a reasonable overview about the current state of the pandemic both in the whole country but also within their area.
 Thus, I tried to create a dashboard that is pretty and easy to understand but still presents quite a large amount of information.